SydMontague/DSCSTools/README.md

 * more MBE structure files

 # Usage
 Currently only a command line interface is available.
-It is recommended to use a Windows system, due to the MDB1 format using Windows file separator.
+It is recommended to use a Windows system, due to the MDB1 format using Windows file separators.
 The tool *should* work on *nix systems, but is not as well tested.

-In order to use the repack function for large archives (-> DSDB) it is recommended that you have at least 16 GiB of RAM installed.
-An alternative is to use the DSDBA archive for any modified files, since it's contents have a higher priority than the main DSDB.
+To create mods it is strong recommended to use Pherakki's [SimpleDSCSModManager](https://github.com/Pherakki/SimpleDSCSModManager).

 **Do not use Microsoft Excel to modify extracted CSV files, it does *not* create RFC 4180 compliant CSV.** Use LibreOffice/OpenOffice as an alternative.